joshzcold/k8sdock-profile/readme.md

 This script will give you an accurate stats on either docker containers or k8s pods over the course of their workload so you can make better decisions on your resource requests

-This script output the max utilized CPU and RAM in mb/mhz
+This script will output the max utilized CPU and RAM in mb/mhz

 If you are deploying for one of these scenarios then this script can be helpful: